Diagnostics#

 JupyterHub Casper PBS

 After selecting “Casper PBS Batch” you need to make other choices to select the right resources.
 You should use the queue and project account keys specified below.
 You may also want to request 03:00:00 for your Wall Time so that your server is active for the entire hands-on activity session.
 Do not change any other selection for this tutorial.
-If you are doing further analysis of model experiments you may need to change these settings and can find more information at the CISL Documentation about JupyterHub.
+If you are doing further analysis of model experiments you may need to change these settings and can find more information in the CISL Documentation about JupyterHub.

 JupyterHub Selections